finn-no/apps-handbook/ONBOARDING.md

 It's your first day here and you should have temporary access card, remember to get your photo taken at the reception.
 I hope you have enjoyed unwrapping all those little boxes 🎁.
 It's time for you to get all your accounts set up.

-To set up your computer you have to know that [Okta](https://schibsted.okta.com) is your main gateway for all the things Schibsted (and FINN), here you'll find direct links to all the apps you've access to.

-When setting up 2-factor auth https://authy.com is the recommended system for this.
-The reason for this is that Google Authenticator and similar don't have a backup system in place, if you need to set up a new device or lose your phone you are locked out from your accounts.
-And if you use SMS switching SIM cards can mean that you're locked out of your account as well.

-To set up Authy just follow the steps as if it was Google Authenticator and scan the QR code using Authy.
+The first step to get you up and running is to setup Okta, so go ahead and open https://schibsted.okta.com and sign in.
+Okta is your main gateway for all the things Schibsted (and FINN), here you'll find direct links to all the apps you've access to.
+You will be asked to set up your account using 2-factor auth, to do this https://authy.com is the recommended system.
+The reason for this is that other 2-factor services don't have a backup system in place. **To set up Authy just follow the steps as if it was Google Authenticator and scan the QR code using Authy.**

+Once you're logged in you should see this:

 ![Okta](https://raw.githubusercontent.com/finn-no/ios-handbook/master/Images/okta.png)

-Now you're ready to start setting things up:

 ## GitHub
 - [ ] Open the GitHub Enterprise app